jromainkrupa/jeanro/_posts/2021-07-26-rails-tailwind-setup-with-webpack.markdown

 }
 ```

-it is in this file, where you will be able to pimp the tailwind configuration.
+it is in this file, where you will be able to "pimp" the tailwind configuration.
 For example, you can add colors or fonts, ask tailwind to purge the unused classes in production (to reduce the file size)... here is an example of a pimped config file:

 ```javascript
 module.exports = {